-For the present, however, a review of existing feminist foreign policies is limited to an exceedingly small sample, within which, surprisingly, there is nary a definition to be found.
-When pressed about this, officials from these countries have deflected: why expect governments to define FFP if feminists haven't?
+A review of existing feminist foreign policies is limited to an exceedingly small sample, none of which explicitly defines what makes a foreign policy "feminist."
+When pressed about this, officials from these countries have deflected: why expect governments to define the term if feminists haven't?
 We take issue with this position, as an increasing number of feminist thinkers are trying to do just that.
-Perhaps it is fair to say that many of the policy proposals put forward by feminist theorists and feminist movements lack a single, cohesive, definition of what would constitute a feminist foreign policy and instead focus on challenging and changing the existing paradigms to simply include women and gender in their theory and practice.
-Our goal in this paper is to pull from resources put forward by feminist thinkers and attempt to contribute our own undoubtedly insufficient definition as a starting point for further dialogue.
+Perhaps it is fair to say that many of the policy proposals put forward by feminist theorists and feminist movements lack a single, cohesive, definition of what would constitute a feminist foreign policy.
+So instead, countries have focused on changing the existing paradigms to simply include women and gender in their theory and practice.
+Our goal in this paper is to pull from works by feminist thinkers and attempt to construct a definition to serve as a starting point for further dialogue.

-With important anniversaries of hallmark women's rights and gender equality frameworks on the horizon such as the 1994 International Conference on Population and Development (ICPD) November, the 1995 Beijing Platform for Women in September, the 2000 United Nations Security Resolution 1325 (UNSCR) on Women, Peace and Security in October and a milestone year for the Sustainable Development Goals (SDGs).
-The moment is ripe for global feminist movement(s) to define our priorities rather than ceding the space to governments to do it for us.
+With important anniversaries of hallmark women's rights and gender equality frameworks on the horizon, such as the 1994 International Conference on Population and Development (ICPD) in November 2019, the 1995 Beijing Declaration and Platform for Action in September 2020 and the 2000 United Nations Security Council Resolution 1325 (UNSCR) on Women, Peace and Security in October 2020.
+2020 is also a milestone year for the Sustainable Development Goals (SDGs).
+At a moment when governments cannot be trusted to defend rights enshrined a quarter of a century ago, the moment is ripe for global feminist movement(s) to define our priorities rather than ceding the space to governments to do it for us.